smkyle90/golf-shot-analysis/README.md

 For development, simply run `make run` and the development environment will start.

+### Calibration

+In order to use the map plots, i.e., overlay shots on the course map, the user must add latitude and longitude information for 3 or more locations on the golf course.

+It is recommended to use the centre of a green, and then use the method `calibrate_green_loc` from `ShotDistribution`.
+Pass in a list of greens that you want the average ShotLink coordiante for.
+Add this information to `configs/course_coords.yml`.
+Add by the appropriate tournament ID (NOT COURSE ID).

 ## Contributing
 The guidelines for contributing are laid out here.